 Factors Influencing Forex Spreads

-- Broker Spread Policies: Different brokers have varying policies regarding spreads.
-Some may offer lower spreads for specific trading instruments, while others might adjust their spreads based on their internal liquidity provision.
+- Broker Policies: Different brokers have unique policies regarding spread offerings.
+Some may offer tight spreads by operating on an agency model with multiple liquidity providers, while others may adjust their spreads based on inventory and market assessments.

 Spread = Ask Price - Bid Price